|

 cl_append(&L->L, &pInt->ik);

 Why is there a difference?
-Recall that "L
+Recall that "L" points to

 a node that can be linked into the list of lists